javierforero/meltedradio/README.md

 # Melted Radio

-This is the source code of Melted Radio app, an app that lets you create playlist from youtube.
+This is the source code of Melted Radio app, an app that lets you create playlists from Youtube via API.

+The app's backend is ruby API and the frontend is handled by Angular 1.5

-To spin it up make please run
+To spin it up make please

-1. npm install
+1. run ```npm install```
 2. cd into client directory
-3. run gulp serve:full-stack
+3. run ```gulp serve:full-stack```

 Cheers!